 [ngg_images source=”galleries” container_ids=”1″ display_type=”photocrati-nextgen_basic_imagebrowser” ajax_pagination=”1″ order_by=”sortorder” order_direction=”ASC” returns=”included” maximum_entity_count=”500″]

-The CW crew operated on a 40/80 fan dipole, about 40′ in the air, in the North/South plane.
-The SSB crew used a 10/20/40 fan dipole about 35′ in the North/South plane.
+The CW crew operates a 20/40/80m fan dipole, about 40′ in the air, in the East/West plane.
+The SSB crew uses a 20/40/80 fan dipole about 35′ in the North/South plane.
 These antennas tune up well on 160 M through 6 M. The digital crew will use a Tilted, Terminated, Folded Dipole (T2FD) antenna off the end of the SSB antenna.

-The GOTA station used three sections of chain link fence rail as a homebrew vertical antenna located on the northeast side of the building.
+The GOTA station uses three sections of chain link fence rail as a homebrew vertical antenna located on the northeast side of the building.
 This antenna has a tuner located at the base giving it the capability of multi-band operation.
 The antenna is fed with 300′ of RG-6 cable running back to the shack.